williamhoos/testrepo/docs/source/oss_community.rst

 Why Open Source PEER?
 =====================

-We begin by acknowledging that as PEER's reach has grown over the past few years, we've received a significant level of interest in using PEER if the underlying software were to be available via open sources.
+We begin by acknowledging that as PEER's reach has grown over the past few years, we've received a considerable number of inquiries about adopting PEER that are predicated on the underlying software being available via open source.
 While this interest has been expressed most often by academic, non-profit, and governmental user groups and prospective sponsros, we've also heard this from several very large corporations and international agencies.

 We've heard expressed a number of reasons for this avowed interest in open source, ranging from groups that perceive open source software as being better aligned with the fundamental beliefs about distributed control that underpin PEER itself; to others who feel that by the source code being open, it will enable much more rapid innovation; and yet others who feel that by the code being open, it will provide a more accountable and stable basis for assuring that PEER remains accessible to all interested collaborators no matter what may happen to any one group in the future.
 Whatever the reason - and we are certain that they are many and varied - we hope this portends a very active and committed community of interest including sponsors, users and software developers.